AdAstra6/Eldoria/README.md

 ---

 ## 🧭 Overview
 Eldoria is a 2D cooperative board game built in Unity, designed for both adults and kids.
-Players journey through magical biomes, answering questions, solving puzzles, and collaborating to survive challenges in a mystical world.
+Players journey through magical biomes and realms, answering questions, solving puzzles, and collaborating to survive challenges in a mystical world.
 Whether exploring for fun or reflection, Eldoria encourages teamwork, strategy, and emotional intelligence.

 ---